SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/sa-spec-tramo.md

 sub-optimal results mainly in the most recent period and in the initial parts of the series.
 Therefore it is reasonable to limit long time series to the most recent observations.
-The *Series* section allows the user to limit the span (data interval) of the data to modelled or seasonally adjusted.
+The *Series* section allows the user to limit the span (data interval) of the data to be modelled or seasonally adjusted.

 ###### **Series span →  type**<br> *–; –*